delk73/_today/README.md

-# Tues September 9, 2025
+# Wednesday September 10, 2025

 ## Plan

-- continue clean up and docs pass on FE and BE
+Validate refactored BE - response schema design - keep in local BE or SSOT?

 - begin feature flow for compute shader integration into the synesthetic asset
     - iterate canon audit prompt
     - generate gap report